-In this blog, we will explore how gene therapy works for SMA, who it’s meant for, what treatments are currently available, and what challenges remain.
-If you’re seeking a deeper understanding of this innovative treatment, you’re in the right place.
+In this blog, we explore how SMA gene therapy works, who it’s intended for, the treatment options currently available, and the challenges that remain.
+If you’re looking to understand this breakthrough treatment in detail, you’re in the right place.

 What is SMA Gene Therapy?